m-clark/bigR/README.md

 # bigR

-Raw files for a document that will serve as a reference for dealing with 'big' data in R.
+Raw files for a document that will serve as a reference for dealing with 'big' data in R. Not begun yet.